HailToDodongo/tiny3d/QWEN.md

 # QWEN.md - Context for Tiny3D and Last64_Bloom
+You have no permission to build, make, run.
+I will do that manually!
+Dont ask to build!

 This file provides an overview of the Tiny3D project and the user's personal project, Last64_Bloom, for use as context in future interactions, particularly with AI assistants.